AaronC-DIT/interim_project/README.md

 	pip install <Scipy whl file here>

-   pip3 install numpy matplotlib keras tensorflow imutils skikit-learn opencv-python or pip install numpy matplotlib keras tensorflow imutils skikit-learn opencv-python
+   pip3 install numpy matplotlib keras tensorflow imutils skikit-learn Pillow opencv-python or pip install numpy matplotlib keras tensorflow imutils skikit-learn Pillow opencv-python

 If using custom.py to train, change the variable dataset to the full path of the 'small' directory